oteroweb/LaravelDatatable5.2KitStart/readme.md

 php artisan migrate
 //to access the tinker console php artisan tinker
-//to create 100 users ramdoms
+//to create 100 users random for testing factory(App\User::class, 100)->create();
-factory(App\User::class, 100)->create();
 //to exit from tinker
 exit